SimonHogstromRonbol/amp.dev-templates/readme.md

 ## Inner blue block quote

-- moved away from using html for styling but making divs as spacing, and making that effect in css instead.
+- moved away from using html for styling, and making that effect in css instead.

 ## Article